 This scholarship is open to graduating seniors of Alcester-Hudson High School who have participated in agriculture courses or Future Farmers of America and who demonstrate financial need.
 The deadline is March 15th.
 Learn more here.

 Successful candidates for this award must be graduating from a Minnehaha County public or private high school and planning to attend a South Dakota college or university.
-Additional criteria includes participation in extra-curricular and community activities and a desire and ability to succeed in a chosen career field.
+Additional criteria include participation in extracurricular and community activities and a desire and ability to succeed in a chosen career field.
 The deadline is March 15th.
 More details here.

-This is for $2500.
-This is for applicants who will attend a four year college or university in South Dakota and have a GPA of 3.9 and ACT of at least 28.
+The Fred and Marie Christopherson Scholarship is for $2500.
+This is for applicants who will attend an accredited four-year college or university in South Dakota and have a cumulative GPA of 3.9 and an ACT score of at least 28.
 The deadline to apply is March 15th.
 Learn more here.

-This is for $1000.
-This is for graduating SD Seniors who are enrolled tribal members, attend SD state supported college or technical school, have a 2.5 GPA, and have participated in extracurricular or community activities.
+The Osmann Family Native American Scholarship is for $1000.
+This is for graduating South Dakota seniors who are enrolled tribal members, attend a South Dakota state-supported college or technical school, have a 2.5 GPA, and have participated in extracurricular or community activities.
 The deadline to apply is March 15th.
 Read more here.

 April

-This provides annual awards ranging in value from $2,000 to $2,500 for students who will be enrolling in a retail-related educational program at an accredited vocational/technical school, college, or university within South Dakota.
-Applicants must have completed at least one year of college or one semester of vocational training, be enrolled in 12 or more credit hours per semester, and submit a personal statement of career goals.
-The deadline is April 18th.
+The South Dakota Retailers Association Scholarship Program provides annual awards ranging in value from $2,750 to $3,700 for students who will be enrolling in a retail-related educational program at an accredited vocational/technical school, college, or university within South Dakota.
+Applicants must have completed at least one year of college or one semester of vocational training and be enrolled in 12 or more credit hours per semester.
+The deadline is April 15th.
 Apply here.

-This is awarded to students that are going to major in certain fields (science, health, etc.) and are going to attend college or a university in either North and South Dakota.
+The Restoration of Sight and Health Scholarship is awarded to students that are going to major in certain fields (science, health, etc.) and are going to attend college or a university in either North or South Dakota.
 The application will be due on April 30th.
 More info here.

 May